rianders/poweringprojects/PITCHME.md

 * Collect key terms
 * Review the graphs vs your own graph

+# Collect energy with a solar panel
+* Take the solar panel and an led try to find where the panel is the brightest.
+* Measure with a volt meter the voltage being collected
+* Introduce Current
+* Measure the current

 # Simulate a battery
 * Learn about a Benchtop Variable Power Supply
 * Set the voltage and current